shogo4405/HaishinKit.swift/SRTHaishinKit/Sources/Docs.docc/index.md

-# SRTHaishinKit
+# ``SRTHaishinKit``

+## Overview
-- This module supports the SRT protocol.
+This module supports the SRT protocol.
 It is separated into its own module due to the large size of the wrapper library for libsrt.

 ## libsrt.xcframework
 - This is a build of https://github.com/Haivision/srt as an xcframework.